dotnet/csharpstandard/standard/expressions.md

   The division rounds the result towards zero.
 Thus the absolute value of the result is the largest possible integer that is less than or equal to the absolute value of the quotient of the two operands.
 The result is zero or positive when the two operands have the same sign and zero or negative when the two operands have opposite signs.

-  If the left operand is the smallest representable `int` or `long` value and the right operand is `–1`, an overflow occurs.
+  If the left operand is the smallest representable `int`, `nint`, or `long` value and the right operand is `–1`, an overflow occurs.
 In a `checked` context, this causes a `System.ArithmeticException` (or a subclass thereof) to be thrown.
 In an `unchecked` context, it is implementation-defined as to whether a `System.ArithmeticException` (or a subclass thereof) is thrown or the overflow goes unreported with the resulting value being that of the left operand.
 - Floating-point division:

   ```csharp